 Relinking an already created template.

-- If you've moved or somehow the links to your template has been lost, select the Chain Link Icon to relink your template.
+- If you've moved your existing file or somehow the link to your template has been lost, select the chain link Icon to relink your template.
 Be sure to link the correct Pages and Cover templates or they may fail preflight.

 Adobe® and InDesign® are registered trademarks of Adobe Systems Incorporated in the United States and/or other countries.
 QuarkXPress® is a registered trademark of Quark Incorporated in the United States and/or other countries.